oliver0/prime-jquery-intro/README.md

 1. Introduction
   1. `JQ`: What is jQuery?
 Libraries, minified files, etc.
 2. Selectors
-  2. `JQ-SEL`: How to select elements with jQuery, basic usage, DOM traversal
+  2. `JQ-SEL`: DOM review, selecting elements with jQuery, basic usage, DOM traversal
 3. Forms
-  3. `JQ-FRM`:Form submission event handling and appending to the DOM
+  3. `JQ-FRM`: Form submission event handling and appending to the DOM
 4. Events
-  4. `JQ-EVT`:More elaborate event handling with .on() and dynamic elements
+  4. `JQ-EVT`: More elaborate event handling with .on() and dynamic elements

 # In this Repo